KinzaAsif2456/Data-Cleaning/README.md

 - **Data Overview**: Initial exploration of the dataset, including structure and summary statistics.
 - **Handling Missing Data**: Techniques for filling or dropping missing values.
 - **Duplicate Data**: Methods to identify and remove duplicate entries.

+Data Cleaning Steps
+1. Data Overview
+The dataset consists of 891 entries with 12 columns, including PassengerId, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin, and Embarked.
+Summary statistics and data types are provided for initial insights.
+2. Handling Missing Data
+Filling Missing Data:
+Used fillna() to replace missing values with constants, preceding values, or mean values.
+Dropping Missing Data:
+Utilized dropna() to remove rows or columns with missing values.
+3. Duplicate Data
+Identified duplicate entries using duplicates().sum().
+Removed duplicates with drop_duplicates() to ensure data integrity.
+4. Inconsistent Values
+Addressed data inconsistencies that may arise from data entry errors or collection methods.
 - **Inconsistent Values**: Strategies to address data inconsistencies.

 ## Getting Started